 What is learning in public?
 People often use the term to mean the act of learning something and sharing it with one’s audience.
 Yet increasingly, it’s come to refer loosely to the process of someone with a platform (podcast host, public figure, etc.) making mistakes and owning up to them in front of one’s audience of listeners, followers, readers, students, and others for their learning and growth.
 The process includes but is not limited to the following: You share your mistake, why you made it, what makes it a mistake, what you learned from it) and you make amends for the mistake.
 A quick note: As a listener, follower, appreciator, you don’t need to do the work of learning in public yourself.
 But you do have a responsibility to speak out when harm is being done (read down to the last couple of paragraphs here for more on that.)

 On apologies.
-Often, people who claim to learn in public feel that a heartfelt apology is all that’s warranted.
-Making mistakes shouldn’t be a regular occurrence, with apologies tossed off as a panacea for all forms of harm and thus, as implicit permission for you to continue to do harm.
+Often, people who claim to learn in public feel that a heartfelt apology is enough.
+Yet making mistakes shouldn’t be a regular occurrence, with apologies tossed off as panaceas for all forms of harm and thus, as implicit permission for you to continue to do harm.
 A true apology requires an acknowledgment of the harm done in a way that allows others to understand and learn about the intricacies of your actions and why they were harmful.
 This includes discussing your privilege and how it contributed to the harm, as well as a full, mature, granular understanding of its impact.
 If that didn’t happen, it’s not a true apology.
 A mature apology is actually one of the most effective tools that enables learning in public to occur for everyone’s benefit.

 Learning in Public is not a personal act, but a social and relational one.
 When you commit to learning in public, you agree to center the learning itself.
 You resolve to center the needs of others: the people who come into your space, colleagues, students, listeners, followers.
 This means reflecting on what others are receiving, digesting, feeling, and going through in response to your actions.
 This requires vulnerability and perspective-taking, not self-protection.